 It's the same story with games of Texas Hold'em.
 Players are only dealt two cards, known as "hole cards", and if they don't like the look of these they will often fold before they see the Flop, at which point they can use an additional 3 cards to create a hand.

 More than nine out of every 10 hands are unlikely to earn real money at poker, which is not quite 007 territory.

 Bad Odds of a Good Hand

-Whether you’re playing at a poker live or at one of the leading online casinos, even the medium strength hands are still pretty hard to get.
-The chances of getting two pairs are around 4.75 in every 100 hands, and the chances of getting three of a kind are only 2.11 in every hundred hands.
+Whether you’re playing at a poker live or at a leading online casino, even the medium strength hands are still pretty hard to get.
+The chances of getting two pairs are around 4.75 in every 100 hands, and the chances of getting three-of-a-kind are only 2.11 in every hundred hands.
 While these are long odds, they pale in comparison to the chances of getting the top hands that Bond gets.
-You will only get a flush around one in every 500 hands, and four of a kind is only dealt once in every 4,000 hands on average.
+You will only get a flush around 1 in every 500 hands, and four-of-a-kind is only dealt once in every 4,000 hands on average.

 A Royal Rarity

 The biggest hand of them all, the royal flush, is of course, the rarest, but how rare is it?
 A random deal of five cards from a pack of 52 offers 2,598,960 possible combinations, but only four ways in which you can make the top hand.
 That means the odds of finding one after the deal are one in 649,740 or around three times in every two million hands.
 On average, you would only get a royal flush once, even if you played 20 hands of poker every day for 90 years.
 Of course, the laws of probability say that this could happen on the first hand or the 649,740, and it is equally unlikely each time, regardless of how many hands you have already played.